WeblateOrg/weblate/docs/admin/access.rst

 .. image:: /images/project-access.png

-To allow access to this project, you have to add the privilege either directly to the given user, or group of users in the Weblate admin interface, or by using user management on the project page, as described in :ref:`manage-acl`.
+To allow access to this project, you have to add the privilege either directly to the given user, or group of users in the Django admin interface, or by using user management on the project page, as described in :ref:`manage-acl`.

 .. note::